ggonnella/textformats/manuals/Python_API.md

 `list_of` or `named_values`), which consist of multiple elements (each in one or multiple lines).

-If the optional boolean parameter `splitted_processing` of `decoded_file` is set to
+If the optional boolean parameter `splitted` of `decoded_file` is set to
  `True`, the values yielded by the iterator are not the entire data in the file section or whole file, but instead the single elements of